Neo-orthodoxy

-In Protestant Christianity, Neo-orthodoxy or Neoorthodoxy, also known as crisis theology and dialectical theology, was a theological movement developed in the aftermath of the First World War.
-The movement was largely a reaction against doctrines of 19th century liberal theology and a reevaluation of the teachings of the Reformation.
+Neo-orthodoxy or Neoorthodoxy, also known as crisis theology and dialectical theology, was a theological movement developed in the aftermath of the First World War, within Protestant Christianity.
+The movement was largely a reaction against doctrines of 19th-century liberal theology, and a reevaluation of the teachings of the Reformation.
 Karl Barth is the leading figure associated with the movement.
 In the United States, Reinhold Niebuhr was a leading proponent of neo-orthodoxy.
 It is unrelated to Eastern Orthodoxy.

 Revelation

 Neo-orthodoxy strongly emphasises the revelation of God by God as the source of Christian doctrine.
 This is in contrast to natural theology; the issue remains a controversial topic within some circles of Christianity to this day.

 Barth totally rejects natural theology.
 As Thomas F. Torrance wrote:

 So far as theological content is concerned, Barth's argument runs like this.
 If the God whom we have actually come to know through Jesus Christ really is Father, Son, and Holy Spirit in his own eternal and undivided Being, then what are we to make of an independent natural theology that terminates, not upon the Being of the Triune God—i.e., upon God as he really is in himself—but upon some Being of God in general?
 Natural theology by its very operation abstracts the existence of God from his act, so that if it does not begin with deism, it imposes deism upon theology.